schmidtb2779/SEPAgileProject/README.md

 Database Build Instructions:

   1.)
-Create database and tables in MySQL Workbench by running the script in MySQL: https://github.com/schmidtb2779/SEPAgileProject/tree/master/Database%20Build%20Instructions
+Create database and tables in MySQL Workbench by running the script (linked below) in MySQL: https://github.com/schmidtb2779/SEPAgileProject/tree/master/Database%20Build%20Instructions

  2.)
 After the tables have been created, load the table data by running these scripts: